TerryV8/click-count/docs/web_app.md

 In the Deployment section:
 Click + and select clickCount:war exploded

+# Open the browser

-# Go to the URL http://localhost:8080/clickCount_war_exploded/ on the browser
+Go to the URL http://localhost:8080/clickCount_war_exploded/

 Click on the button.
 The counter will increase.